DataStaxCodeSamples/datastax-banking-iot/README.md

 	mvn clean compile exec:java -Dexec.mainClass="com.datastax.creditcard.RunRequests" -DcontactPoints=localhost

-To change the no of requests add the following
+To change the no of requests and no of credit cards add the following

-	-DnoOfRequests=100000
+	-DnoOfRequests=100000  -DnoOfCreditCards=1000000

 To remove the tables and the schema, run the following.